rachelmoon290/apatinder-documentation/docs/_build/html/_sources/index.md.txt

 ### 2. Problem Statement
+Every day at Austin Pets Alive!, there are ~40 people visiting the shelter to look for animals to adopt.
+However, there are only 3~4 matchmakers (volunteers who match people with animals) working per day, and it takes about 30 minutes to an hour for a matchmaker to talk to each person.
+As a result, about 26%

 APA Tinder for Dogs is a web application that enables adopters

 This project is part of Harvard's AC297r Capstone Project course, partnered with APA!.